 – 200g unsalted butter, at room temp

 – 395g tin of condensed milk

 – 4 Tbsp golden syrup

 – 1 tsp vanilla extract.

 – Preheat your oven to 180 degrees c (160 fan force) and line a slice tin with baking paper.

 – Grab a big bowl, add in all of the dry ingredients and give it a wee mix.
-Add in your melted butter, give it a stir then crack in the eggs and mix until well combined.
+Pour in your melted butter, give it a stir, crack in the eggs and mix until well combined.

 – Pop 2/3 of the mixture into your slice tin and press down evenly to form the base of your slice.

 – On a medium heat, pop the golden syrup, condensed milk butter and vanilla extra into a pot and stir until the butter has melted.

 – Pour the caramel mixture over the base of your slice and spread out evenly.
 With the remaining oaty mix in your bowl, crumble over the top of the caramel